Richy1989/Modicus/README.md

 Download the newsest release.
 Execute the following in Power Shell.

 Note:
-The last firmware version on wich Modicus was tested is always attached in the release files.
-Since nanoframework is an active project there may be breaking changes and Modicus might not work if you use the last available firmware.
+The last firmware version on which Modicus was tested is always attached in the release files.
+Since nanoframework is an active project there may be breaking changes and Modicus might not work if you use the latest firmware.

 Flash Firmware on ESP32
 ```sh